 Caribbean Beach Resort is a perfectly fine place to stay at Disney if you know what to expect.
 Its transportation options are the best of any moderate resort and rival some of the deluxe resorts in terms of convenience.
 However, the rooms leave a bit to be desired and would benefit from some of the updates that we’ve seen at Coronado Springs Resort.

 The dining options are good for a moderate, though you may encounter large crowds at Centertown Market during peak hours.
-We also think the pools and other recreation amenities are comparable to similar quality Disney resorts.
+We also think the pools and other recreation amenities are comparable to other Disney resorts (which is good).

 Our summary can be simplified into two words: Disney Skyliner.
 The access to the Disney Skyliner makes it easy to overlook some of the negatives at Caribbean Beach and assist in justifying the nightly rate.
 We loved the easy access to Epcot and Disney’s Hollywood Studios.